Conduct of Councillors (Members) and making a complaint; Register of Members' Interests

-All Members have to keep to a Code of Conduct and maintain the ethical standards expected of them.
+All councillors (members) have to keep to a code of conduct and maintain the ethical standards expected of them.

-The Members' Code of Conduct is included as part of the Councils' constitutions, see:
+The "Member Code of Conduct" is included as part of the each councils' constitution.

 Making a complaint

-After you have submitted a Complaints Form it will be dealt with in accordance with the processes set out in the Councils' Standards Procedure Rules which can be found as part of the Councils' constitutions, see:
+After you have submitted a complaint form it will be dealt with in accordance with the processes set out in the councils' standards procedure rules.
+A quick reference guide to the procedures for assessment, investigation, and the hearing of complaints can be found in each councils' constitution:

 • by email addressed to monitoringofficer@adur-worthing.gov.uk